hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ## Final remarks

-1. The typical workflow for simulation of modeling platforms in HetaSimulator.jl consists of the following steps: (1) loading Heta-based models into a `Platform` object; (2) creating and addition scenarios using `Scenario` constructor or from CSV tables; (3) run `sim` method for the whole platform or for selected scenarios; (4) display results using `plot` or transform into `DataFrame`.
+A typical workflow for simulation of a modeling platforms in HetaSimulator.jl consists of the following steps:
+1. Load heta-based models into the `Platform` object;
+2. Create scenarios using `Scenario` constructor or from CSV tables and add them to the `Platform`;
+3. Run `sim` method with the whole platform or with the selected scenarios;
+4. Display results with `plot` or convert them into `DataFrame`.

-1. `Model` and `Scenario` objects are "un-mutable".
+1. `Model` and `Scenario` objects are "immutable".
 This means a user cannot update their parts directly.
-User can only create new Scenario and use `add_scenarios!` method using the same identifiers.
-This replaces the previous scenarios with selected ids.
+User can only create new `Scenario`s and apply `add_scenarios!` method using the same identifiers.
+This replaces the previously created scenarios with the same ids.

-1. To update a model structure one should include changes into source Heta-based model and repeat all the steps.
+1. To update a model structure one should include changes into the `heta` model code and repeat all the steps.

-1. In many cased the chain Julia syntax can be useful.
-The following code creates the default scenario, simulate and plot with one line.
+1. In many cased Julia chain syntax can be useful.
+The following code creates the default scenario, runs simulation and plots the result - all in one line.

 ```julia
 Scenario(models(p)[:nameless], (0, 100)) |> sim |> plot
 ```

-1. `plot` method for `SimResult` gives only a simple default representation.
-For extended graphics a user can transform everything into a `DataFrame` and plot manually.
+1. `plot` method for `SimResult` gives only the default visualization.
+For more complicated visualization one can transform results into a `DataFrame` and plot them manually.

 1. For multiple simulations of the Monte-Carlo type one should use `mc` method instead of `sim` method. `Scenario` is not the same as single simulation task in Monte-Carlo.